onlyquake/xonotic-wiki/Functions-and-other-programming-QuakeC-things-in-Xonotic.md

 ## A bit of introduction

-You'll need understand that weapons can be interacted with autocvars variables and its own .qh file where cvars are declared. *Think*, *touch*, *explode* and those types of functions can be declared within an *attack* function and *whatever* it is called.
+You'll need understand that weapons can be interacted with **autocvars** variables(example: `float autocvar_g_balance_someweapon_speed;`) and each weapon with .qh file where cvars are declared without the need to declare using `autocvar_blabla...`. *Think*, *touch*, *explode* and those types of functions can be declared within an *attack* function and *whatever* it is called.
 Note that there are also METHODs that are necessary for the weapon to work.

 - **Think** function makes the weapon shot react on what to do.
 - **Touch** function makes the weapon shot react against some element where touch (like player, monster, vehicle, ...).